folio-org/okapi/doc/security.md

      * X-Okapi-Permissions-Desired: []
      * X-Okapi-Module-Permissions: {}

-1.3) The auth module receives the request
+1.3) The auth module receives the request:
- * It checks that we have a X-Okapi-Token header
+ * It checks that we have an X-Okapi-Token header.
- * Verifies the signature of the token
+ * Verifies the signature of the token.
- * Extracts the tenant and userid from it
+ * Extracts the tenantId and userId from it.
- * Verifies that the tenantId matches the one in X-Okapi-Tenant header
+ * Verifies that the tenantId matches the one in X-Okapi-Tenant header.
- * Sees that no permissions are required, and no module permissions, so it creates an emtpy X-Okapi-Permissions header
+ * Sees that no permissions are required, and no module permissions, so it creates an empty X-Okapi-Permissions header.
- * Sees that there were no special module permissions involved, so it creates an emptyu X-Okapi-Module-Tokens header
+ * Sees that there were no special module permissions involved, so it creates an empty X-Okapi-Module-Tokens header.
  * It sends an OK response to Okapi with the new headers.
      * X-Okapi-Permissions: []
      * X-Okapi-Module-Tokens: {}